shikharmukherji/csc207_ai_exercise/README.txt

-Acts as a command-line-based primality test, and compares a naive primality test to an implementation of the Miller-Rabin primality test.
+Acts as a command-line-based primality test, and compares (both in correctness and in time taken) a naive primality test to an implementation of the Miller-Rabin primality test.

 Uses JAVA 20, and JUnit for testing.